ROI of Sales Training: The Hidden Payoff Most Leaders Overlook

 5. Accelerated Onboarding for New Employees

-Every week, new salespeople who spend time “figuring it out” result in lost revenue.
-Training provides structure, shortens the learning curve, and allows people to become productive sooner.
+Every week, new salespeople who spend time “figuring it out” cost the company revenue.
+Sales Training provides structure, shortens the learning curve, and allows people to become productive sooner.
 That’s an ROI you can measure in months saved, not just pounds earned.

 Changing Your Mindset as a Sales Leader